limitcantcode/jaison-core/README.md

 <img src="./assets/vts_7.png" alt="vtube studio plugin auth" height="300"/>

-These were just the minimal setup instructions to connect the program to yoour VTube model and sync mouth movement to speaking, however there is still more to do to setup animations and general VTuber movement/expressions.
+These were just the minimal setup instructions to connect the program to your VTube model and sync mouth movement to speaking, however there is still more to do to setup animations and general VTuber movement/expressions.
 Refer to [Customizing Vtuber](#customizing-vtuber) and [Configuration](#configuration)

-### Step 4: Setting up this repo
+### Step 4: Setting up this project
 It is recommended to work from within a virtual python environment.
 Create one using `python3 -m venv venv` or `python -m venv venv`.
 Activate this virtual environment.
 ```bash